5 Ways To Strengthen Your Sexual Connection With Your Partner

 If you allow yourself to explore your fantasies without shame and surrender more fully into your deepest desires, you can proactively add a depth of experience unlike anything you've ever felt.

 5. Surrender to the outcome.

-What if the entire outcome was to experience your partner — in the moment — and offer something deeply yours to him or her?
-If you didn’t feel pressured to reach a milestone during intimacy, how much deeper could you let go, enjoy and surrender to your partner?
+What if the entire outcome was to experience your partner—in the moment—and offer something deeply yours to them?
+If you didn't feel pressured to reach a milestone during intimacy, how much deeper could you let go, enjoy, and surrender to your partner?

 When we can use sex as an expression of love, service, and presence, we open the doorway to experiencing sex as a spiritual experience too.

 Most human beings will use intimacy as a way to experience release or feel pleasure; few will have the courage to really get into someone's heart.
 But those who have the courage to do so will have a fulfilling depth in life unlike anything they might have imagined.